Financial-Times/n-express-enhancer/README.md

 > the original function names would be sustained if enhancer applies to individual function

 > when applies to function bundle, the names of orignal functions in the bundle would be aligned to the method names (in case you need to access the name in the enhancement function), and the names of enhanced functions in the output bundle would use method names as well

+### convertor

+Convertors are curry functions taking an input function and convert it to a function with a different signature, e.g. `toMiddleware` takes an operation function `(meta, req, res) => {}` and convert it to a middleware `(req, res, next) => {}`.

+Enhancers output functions with the same signature as the input, so that they can be chained.